pgraves5/charts/srs-gateway/README.md

   access credentials for making RESTful API calls to the SRS gateway.
 - Create a KAHM SRS notifier custom resource, deployment, and service.

-The product name must be an official, "on-boarded" product/model that the SRS gateway recognizes as an official Dell EMC product (e.g. OBJECTSCALE).

 ## Table of Contents